The Best Pork Loin Roast – Feta & Garlic Stuffed

 Instructions

-• In a medium bowl toss together your Italian bread crumbs, fresh grated parmesan cheese, finely sliced kale, minced garlic, and feta cheese crumbles.
+• In a medium bowl toss together your Italian bread crumbs, freshly-grated parmesan cheese, finely sliced kale, minced garlic, and feta cheese crumbles.

 • Evenly spread the bread crumb mixture over the flat pork loin.
 Starting on one longer end, roll the pork loin up as tightly as you can while keeping as much filling inside as possible.
 Some filling will fall out, but you can stuff it back in after your tie the pork loin roast;)